Henry VIII and His Six Wives: Plot

 Henry marries Jane Seymour, who successfully returns Princess Mary to royal favour and has opinions on the matter of religion, asking for pardons for the participants of the Pilgrimage of Grace.
 Jane gives birth to Henry's long-sought male heir, Edward, but she dies soon after.

-Henry's courtiers advise him to marry again for diplomatic reasons, with Cromwell pushing for the German Anne of Cleves, of whose portrait Henry approves.
+Henry's courtiers advise him to marry again for diplomatic reasons, with Cromwell pushing for the German Protestant Anne of Cleves, of whose portrait Henry approves.
 However, when she arrives Henry is disappointed that her appearance does not match the image.
 After a reluctant wedding, he arranges an annulment.
+Cromwell, a self-made man whose acquisition of power, wealth and titles have angered his aristocratic rivals, falls from power and is arrested at the Privy Council.

 At court, Henry is drawn to Catherine Howard, young cousin of Anne Boleyn.
 Catherine is flattered by Henry's attention.
 Her uncle, Thomas Howard, Duke of Norfolk, urges her to return his affections.
 Henry and Catherine marry, with Henry lavishing her with many gifts and jewels.
 Archbishop Thomas Cranmer discovers that Catherine has had liaisons before her marriage, and presents this knowledge to Henry, who initially disbelieves the charges.
 Cranmer secures a confession from Catherine, who also admits an affair with Thomas Culpeper during her marriage to Henry.
 Catherine is beheaded.

 Henry, now elderly, approaches Catherine Parr, a widow from two previous marriages.
 Catherine is reluctant, citing her religious views which differ from Henry's, but Henry admits his need for companionship in his old age.
 The pair marry, and Catherine becomes a loving stepmother to the royal children Mary, Elizabeth, and Edward.

 At the end of the flashbacks, Catherine Parr is shown waiting by Henry's beside with Princess Mary.
 Archbishop Cranmer is summoned for Henry's final confession, and Henry dies holding his hand.